AdnanFatayerji/change_is_good/quotes/adnan.md

 “When we love, we always strive to become better than we are.
 When we strive to become better than we are, everything around us becomes better too.”
 ― Paulo Coelho, The Alchemist

-This quote applys to all of us and has become the main pillar of our foundation and lifes journey.
+This quote applys to all of us and has become the main pillar of our foundation and our lifes journey.